 In 2007, 21-year-old arms dealer Efraim Diveroli and his 25-year-old partner David Packouz won $200 million worth of government contracts for their fledgling company AEY.
 And they were not shy about showing off their newfound riches.

-Efraim Diveroli oozed new money from every pore.
+Efraim Diveroli oozed excess from every pore.
 The cool shirts, the new car, the confident swagger all shouted “easy money.”
+After all, he was still a kid and he’d already made a name for himself as a gunrunner who crossed the country and amassed a small fortune, which he positively loved to flaunt.

-He was still a kid and he’d already made a name for himself as a gun runner who crossed the country and amassed a small fortune he loved to flaunt.
 Soon, his fortune would grow exponentially and his trade would stretch from Miami to China, Eastern Europe, and war-torn Afghanistan.
-He had all this — and lost it soon after — before he could legally buy a drink.
+He had it all, but lost it just as quickly — all before he could legally buy a drink.

-This is the true story behind 2016’s War Dogs — and it’s even more absurd than Hollywood made it seem.
+This is the true story of War Dogs and Efraim Diveroli, a tale that’s even more outlandish than Hollywood made it seem.